nsrau/azure-docs.it-it/articles/mobile-services/mobile-services-dotnet-backend-schedule-recurring-tasks.md

 In questa esercitazione è stato creato un nuovo processo pianificato nel servizio mobile.
 Il processo verrà eseguito come pianificato fino a quando non verrà disabilitato o modificato.

 <!-- Anchors. -->
-[Registrarsi per l'accesso a Twitter e l'archiviazione delle credenziali]: #get-oauth-credentials
+[Register for Twitter access and store credentials]: #get-oauth-credentials
-[Scaricare e installare la libreria LINQ to Twitter]: #install-linq2twitter
+[Download and install the LINQ to Twitter library]: #install-linq2twitter
-[Creare la nuova tabella Updates]: #create-table
+[Create the new Updates table]: #create-table
-[Creare un nuovo processo pianificato]: #add-job
+[Create a new scheduled job]: #add-job
-[Testare a livello locale il processo pianificato]: #run-job-locally
+[Test the scheduled job locally]: #run-job-locally
-[Pubblicare il servizio e registrare il processo]: #register-job
+[Publish the service and register the job]: #register-job
 [Next steps]: #next-steps

 <!-- Images. -->